 I prefer canned coconut milk because it is full fat and usually has the solid coconut cream along with the liquid coconut water.
 They need to be mixed together before using, but means you get richer creamier milk than the carton coconut milk.
 There are also no additives or added synthetic vitamins and minerals, and is usually best for baking and cooking.

 Both coconut milk and coconut cream are great for smoothies.
+If you like coconut recipes then try our Date Recipe that is made with Medjool dates along with desiccated coconut: Date Recipe.
 Check our article: 7 Easy & Healthy Dragon Fruit Recipes

 Canned coconut milk is better than carton coconut milk as it has no additives and has a thicker consistency.